Learn Oneida

 They (females) are dead; They (females) have died

-Below is the paradigm table for atukohtu.
-It is an A-stem root word and uses blue pronominals.
+Below is the paradigm table for -atukohtu-.
+It is an A-stem root word and uses objective pronominals.

 PhraseTranslation